starter69/stoic/README.md

 The second, ActiveAdmin back-end you can access at `/admin`.
 At the present time this also requires a Rails Console-manually-created separate, Active Admin user created using the `AdminUser` model.

+## Note about Selenium Web Driver and Chrome RSpec Tests
+Every time Chrome releases a new version of itself, for example going from Version 74 to Version 76, on your local machine to run the test suite you will need to update the `chromedriver` utility.
+You will see an error such as:

+On Mac OS X, `chromedriver` is managed by `homebrew`.
+You can update it via the command:

+`brew cask reinstall chromedriver`

 ## License
 [![Creative Common License](https://licensebuttons.net/l/by-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-sa/4.0/)